Medicine Psychiatry Residency

 - Every week, you will have a half-day of immersion in the alternate department. (e.g. when you are on Medicine, you will have a half day at Psychiatry.)
 This creates a continual pattern of intergrated learning throughout the five years.

 Two PGY I combined Medicine/Psychiatry (Med/Psych) positions are offered per year.
+Graduates from the program are board eligible for both Internal Medicine and Psychiatry.

 Duration of Program